-If your iPad is prone to jumping out of your hands, or you plan to take it with you traveling, pick up this case to help keep your investment safe.
+If your iPad is prone to jumping out of your hands or you plan to take it with you traveling, pick up this case to help keep your investment safe.

 Best Waterproof iPad Cases

 Reliable waterproof iPad cases are tough to come by.
-Many cases have mixed reviews when it comes to actually keeping the water out, and, unfortunately, most brands only build a waterproof case for a few of the current iPad sizes.
+Many cases have mixed reviews when it comes to actually keeping the water out, and most brands unfortunately only build a waterproof case for a few of the current iPad sizes.

-Best Waterproof Case for iPad 9.7 and iPad Mini: Shellbox
+Best Budget Waterproof Case for iPad: Shellbox

 In addition to helping keep your iPad safe from water damage, the Shellbox can withstand a 6.6 foot/2m drop.
 Its built-in screen cover keeps the display safe from scratches without affecting the ability to type, slide, or scroll.

-Best Waterproof Case for iPad Pro 11 and 12.9: Catalyst
+Best Waterproof Case for iPads: Catalyst

 Best iPad Keyboard Case: Chesona